Yamaboko Floats

 Meanwhile, another ten floats shape the more subdued ato matsuri (“later festival,” from July 18-24).

 The Gion Festival’s far more enjoyable when we understand what we’re looking at.
 This website is designed to help.
-Click the links in the drop-down menus at right for highlights of each yamaboko.
-Or keep reading for an overview.

 What’s the difference between yama and hoko?